 When is the deadline for the Holiday Card Project?

 All cards must be postmarked by December 16th, 2005.

 7095 Hollywood Blvd., #788

 Hollywood, CA 90028

-Please remember to include you deviantART username on a separate piece of paper when sending the holiday card.
-By doing so, you'll automatically be entered into a drawing for prizes.
-Also, it is perfectly acceptable to send more than one card in an envelope.12.
-Who do I direct questions and concerns about the contest to?
+Please remember to include your deviantART username on a separate piece of paper when sending a holiday card.
+By doing so, you'll automatically be entered into a drawing for prizes and will be given a free one month site subscription.

 Please send Heidi